Here you can find a list of some Git, GitHub and GitGuardian specific terms and concepts that we use across our documentation.

 - The committer is the person who most recently applied a set of changes, for example by using commands such as

-A commit is a Git object first and "is an individual change to a file (or set of files)".
+A commit is a Git object.
+It "is an individual change to a file (or set of files)".
 See the GitHub glossary for a more precise definition.
-Commits usually contain a commit message which is a brief description of what changes that were made, as well as two distinct users, the author and the committer

 The Git user who makes the commit.